thiru/nvtmux.nvim/README.md

 ## Usage

-You probably don't always want to start this plugin since it alters the appears and behaviour of Neovim to behave as a terminal multiplexor.
+You likely don't want this plugin to start every time you run Neovim as it alters the appearance and behaviour considerably in order to behave as a terminal multiplexor.
 This is the purpose of the `cond` expression in the Lazy config above.

-I would recommend creating an alias or shortcut in your OS to start Neovim like so:
+I would recommend creating an alias or shortcut in your OS to start Neovim with Nvtmux like so:

 ```shell
 nvim --cmd 'lua vim.g.nvtmux_auto_start = true'